 My maternal grandfather was a Numbardar, a respected position in the community.
 The few times I met him before he passed, I remember him to be a very tall man of selective words sitting in a corner smoking his hookah (a waterpipe for smoking tobacco).

-Tall stature was also a memorable feature of my paternal grandfather who was a school headmaster.
+Tall stature was also a memorable feature of my paternal grandfather, a school headmaster.
 His 6′ 7″ stocking feet combined with a reserved demeanour promoted an air of authority, his walking cane a reminder of the discipline that awaited those who fell out of line.
 Thankfully, I was never on the receiving end of that tough love, perhaps because I kept out of his away.

 In his younger years he served in the British Indian Army, as did my mother’s paternal grandfather.
-Perhaps that explains my long-standing fascination with military regimentation, and my brother’s eventual enrolment in the Royal Air Force (RAF).
+Perhaps that explains my long-standing fascination with the military, and my brother’s eventual enrolment in the Royal Air Force (RAF).